 At least 41 have been killed in a suspected rebel attack on a Ugandan school

-KAMPALA, Uganda — Ugandan authorities recovered the bodies of 41 people, including 38 students, following an attack by suspected rebels on secondary school near the border with Congo, the local mayor said Saturday.
+KAMPALA, Uganda — Ugandan authorities recovered the bodies of 41 people, including 38 students, who were burned, shot or hacked to death after suspected rebels attacked a secondary school near the border with Congo, the local mayor said Saturday.

+At least six people were abducted by the rebels, who fled across the porous border into Congo after the raid on Friday night, according to the Ugandan military.

-Mapoze said that while some of the students suffered fatal burns when the rebels set fire to a dormitory, others were shot or hacked with machetes.
+Mapoze said that some of the students suffered fatal burns when the rebels set fire to a dormitory and others were shot or hacked with machetes.

-"A dormitory was set on fire and a food store looted.
-So far 25 bodies have been recovered from the school and transferred to Bwera Hospital," police said in a statement, adding that eight others were in critical condition.

-Police said Ugandan troops tracked the attackers into Congo's Virunga National Park.
-The military confirmed in a statement that Ugandan troops inside Congo "are pursuing the enemy to rescue those abducted."
+The raid, which happened around 11:30 p.m., involved about five attackers, the Ugandan military said.
+Soldiers from a nearby brigade who responded to the attack found the school on fire, "with dead bodies of students lying in the compound," military spokesman Brig.
+Felix Kulayigye said in a statement.

+That statement cited 47 bodies, with eight other people wounded and being treated at a local hospital.
+Ugandan troops are "pursuing the perpetrators to rescue the abducted students" who were forced to carry looted food toward Congo's Virunga National Park, it said.

-Joe Walusimbi, an official representing Uganda's president in Kasese, told The Associated Press over the phone that some of the victims "were burnt beyond recognition."
+Joe Walusimbi, an official representing Uganda's president in Kasese, told the AP over the phone that some of the victims "were burnt beyond recognition."

 Winnie Kiiza, an influential political leader and a former lawmaker from the region, condemned the "cowardly attack" on Twitter.
 She said "attacks on schools are unacceptable and are a grave violation of children's rights," adding that schools should always be "a safe place for every student."

-The ADF has been accused of launching many attacks in recent years, targeting civilians, in remote parts of eastern Congo.
+The ADF has been accused of launching many attacks in recent years targeting civilians in remote parts of eastern Congo.
+The shadowy group rarely claims responsibility for attacks.

-The ADF has long opposed the rule of Ugandan President Yoweri Museveni, a U.S. security ally who has been in power since 1986.
+The ADF has long opposed the rule of Ugandan President Yoweri Museveni, a U.S. security ally who has held power in this East African country since 1986.

 The group was established in the early 1990s by some Ugandan Muslims, who said they had been sidelined by Museveni's policies.
 At the time, the rebels staged deadly attacks in Ugandan villages as well as in the capital, including a 1998 attack in which 80 students were massacred in a town not from the scene of the latest attack.